24.11.2025

 Please bring your own linen or a sleeping bag.

-There is a dry toilet near the hut.
+There is a dry toilet near the site.
 Please bring your own toilet paper.

-There are waste containers by the cabin but visitors are advised to take their accumulated waste with them.
+There are waste containers by the site but visitors are advised to take their accumulated waste with them.

 Metsähallitus follows the principles of litter-free hiking.
 Visitors are adviced to bring their own waste out of the area.
-Read more about hiking without littering (nationalparks.fi).
+Read more about hiking without littering (luontoon.fi).

 Please clean the hut before you leave.